 Searching your graph can be as simple as querying for a specific substring, but most organizations will want to take a different first step: indexing.

-- Indexing: The purpose of indexing is to transform graph data into searchable text using a search engine/libraries like Elasticsearch or Apache Lucene<, which are optimized to parse and store data in ways that retrieve information as quickly as possible.
+- Indexing: The purpose of indexing is to transform graph data into searchable text using a search engine/libraries like Elasticsearch which are optimized to parse and store data in ways that retrieve information as quickly as possible.
 An index holds documents, which are searchable units of text data with various properties.

 - Searching: Instead of querying the graph data directly, you use the search engine to parse the documents in your index for relevant text, properties, and relationships.